-Step 1 The high-speed and low-speed mixture screws should already be set as they were described to you earlier in this manual, Part 2, Step 3, "Setting the high-speed mixture," and Part 2, Step 4, "Setting the low-speed."
+The high-speed and low-speed mixture screws should already be set as they were described to you earlier in this manual, Part 2, Step 2, "Setting the high-speed mixture", and Part 2, Step 3, "Setting the low-speed".

 However, for break in procedures, the engine should run richer than these settings.
 Turn the high-speed mixture screw counter-clockwise 1/4 turn from the position you set it earlier to run it richer.
+(RTR GT truck engines come preset for standard setting.)

-Step 2 Start your engine.
+Start your engine.
 Once the engine is started, ease in and out of the throttle slowly to warm the engine.
-If the engine keeps stalling when accelerating, then richen the high-speed mixture screw a 1/8 of a turn counterclockwise.
+If the engine keeps stalling when accelerating, then lean the high-speed mixture screw a 1/8 of a turn counterclockwise.